-SUICIDE: Death because of a purposeful action to end one's own life.
-ACCIDENT: Death, other than natural, where there is no evidence of intent.
-HOMICIDE: Death resulting from injuries inflicted by another person.
-UNDETERMINED: Manner assigned when after a thorough investigation there is insufficient evidence, or conflicting/ equivocal information (especially about intent), to assign a specific manner.
-2019 STATISTICS There were 2,296 deaths reported to the Charleston County Coroner's Office in 2019.
-Regarding those deaths, 1,874 were classified as "Natural" deaths, 282 were classified as "Accident"; 68 were classified as "Suicide"; 57 were classified as "Homicide"; and 15 were classified with an "Undetermined" manner.
-In addition to these deaths, the Coroner's Office had involvement to various degrees with 2,989 requests for services which included: 13 cases of recovered bones (3-human and 9 non-human, 1-unidentified bone); 1,596 additional requests for a cremation permit which requires deputy review; 39 requests to make a death notification to next-of-kin by other jurisdictions; 70 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case.
-There were three agency or citizen assists which did not involve a death investigation but unique assets of the Coroner's Office were utilized to resolve unusual circumstances.
-Additionally, there were 1,268 requests for cremation permits for disposition where jurisdiction was accepted.
-The Coroner's Office was not involved in any exhumations in 2019.
-The grand total of all requests for services plus death investigations was 5,285.
-Other statistics include:
+There were 2,565 deaths reported to the Charleston County Coroner's Office in 2020.
+Regarding those deaths, 2,082 were classified as "Natural" deaths, 342 were classified as "Accident"; 65 were classified as "Suicide"; 62 were classified as "Homicide"; and 13 were classified with an "Undetermined" manner.
+One case remains "pending" investigation, at the time of publishing.

+In addition to investigating these deaths, the Coroner's Office had involvement to various degrees with 3,130 requests for services which included: 13 cases of recovered bones (3-human and 10 non-human); 1,486 additional requests for a cremation permit which required deputy review; 46 requests to make a death notification to next-of-kin by other jurisdictions; 130 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case.
+There was 1 agency or citizen assist which did not involve a death investigation, but unique assets of the Coroner's Office were utilized to resolve unusual circumstances.
+Additionally, there were 1,454 requests for cremation permits for disposition, where jurisdiction was accepted.
-Grand total of cremation permits: 2,864

-Cremation permits issued with Coroner Cases: 1,268

-Stand-alone Cremation Permits 1,596

-Full autopsy: 485 cases

-Contracted to MUSC: 271

-Autopsies conducted at the Coroner's Office: 214

-Number of external exams ordered: 8

-Number of partial/limited autopsies ordered: 0

-Number of hospital autopsies under coroner jurisdiction: 0

-Deceased transports to morgue: 562

-Deceased transported for storage only: 77

-Toxicology tests ordered: 469 Unidentified decedents: 1

-Exhumations: 0 Unclaimed: 11

-Donor referrals, organ donation and tissue donation statistics from Sharing Hope SC:

-Release for organ donation: 103

-Release for tissue: 103 Organ donors: 15 Tissue donors: 22
+The Coroner's Office was not involved in any exhumations in 2020.

+The grand total of all requests for services plus death investigations was 5,761.

+Other statistics include: Grand total of cremation permits: 3,006 Cremation permits issued with Coroner Cases: 1,454 Stand-alone Cremation Permits: 1,486 Full autopsy: 546 cases At the Coroner's Office: 363 Contracted to MUSC: 182 Contracted to Richland Memorial Hospital: 1 Number of external exams ordered: 3 At the Coroner's Office: 2 Contracted to MUSC: 1 Number of partial/limited autopsies ordered: 0 Number of hospital autopsies under coroner jurisdiction: 0 Deceased transports to morgue: 562 Deceased transported for storage only: 95 (Coroner's Office: 80, MUSC Morgue: 15) Toxicology tests ordered: 469 Unidentified decedents: 1 Exhumations: 0 Unclaimed: 8 Donor referrals, organ donation and tissue donation statistics from We are Sharing Hope SC: Release for organ donation: 38 Release for tissue: 142 Organ donors:20 Tissue donors: 17

-2019 "HOMICIDE" STATISTICS
+2020 "HOMICIDE" STATISTICS

 The manner of death classified as a "Homicide" when it results from injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
-The Coroner's Office is not responsible for determining if a homicide was justified or not and classifies those deaths as "Homicides" in these statistics.
-In addition, a death is classified as a "Homicide" regardless of the length of time between an incident causing injuries that results in death which can be attributed to those injuries.
+The Coroner's Office is not responsible for determining if a homicide was justified, or not, and classifies those deaths as "Homicides" in these statistics.

+In addition, a death is classified as a "Homicide", regardless of the length of time between an incident causing injuries, and the death, which can be attributed to those injuries.

 South Carolina Code of Laws section 16-3-5 states "A person who causes bodily injury which results in the death of the victim is not criminally responsible for the victim's death and must not be prosecuted for a homicide offense if at least three years intervene between the injury and the death of the victim."
 This three-year window does not apply to the classification of manner of death as long as the death is attributed to the injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.

 Vehicular collisions, occurring in circumstances of reckless driving or driving under the influence, are NOT included in this category but are counted in the traffic collision statistics under the manner - Accident.

-In 2019, there were 57 deaths classified as "Homicide" in Charleston County.
-Fifty-three (53) due to firearm injuries.
-Of the four remaining deaths, three due to blunt force trauma, and one death was due to asphyxia.
+In 2020, there were 62 deaths classified as "Homicide" in Charleston County.
+Fifty-two (52) due to firearm injuries.
+Of the ten remaining deaths, six were due to sharp force injuries, three were due to blunt force trauma, and one death was due to neglect.